-His liberal party comes from the French-speaking community, but the other three parties in the coalition represent Flemish speakers - including the nationalist New Flemish Alliance (N-VA), which came first in the elections on 33% of the vote.
+His liberal party comes from the French-speaking community, but the other three parties in the coalition represent Flemish speakers - including the nationalist New Flemish Alliance (N-VA), which came first in the elections with 33% of the vote.

 The two other coalition partners are the Flemish Christian Democrats (CD&V) and the Open Flemish Liberals and Democrats (Open Vld).
-The Socialists go into opposition for the first time in 25 years
+The Socialists went into opposition for the first time in 25 years.

 Mr Michel's government has promised to carry out major reforms, including tax cuts and pushing the retirement age back from 65 to 67 by 2030, in an attempt to cut the budget deficit.